webplatform/docs/concepts/mobile_web/touch/index.md

 Touch screens unlock the possibility of interesting multi-touch gestures, the best known of which is pinch-zoom, often used for zooming content.
 Unfortunately, this area is heavily laden with patents, leading to an uneven landscape of support across the different browsers. iOS devices provide Safari high level gesture events, and there are a number of JavaScript libraries that implement gestures on top of the raw touch events.

 =Touching developer tools=
 Debugging input on mobile devices can be challenging because of the overhead of dealing with multiple devices.
 Though nothing can really replace testing on the actual device you are targeting, it can make sense to start by using tools to simulate a touch environment on the desktop.
-The Chrome DevTools provide a way to emulate touch events, essentially pre-translating every mouse event into the equivalent touch one (eg. <code>mousedown becomes touchstart</code>).
+The Chrome DevTools provide a way to emulate touch events, essentially pre-translating every mouse event into the equivalent touch one (eg. <code>mousedown</code> becomes <code>touchstart</code>).
 This is useful for debugging single-touch applications.
 For more complex interactions, multi-touch can also be simulated (with projects like MagicTouch), given the appropriate setup.

 With remote debugging in the Chrome DevTools, you can also set up event listener breakpoints that will break whenever a user performs touch-based interactions with the desired element.
 For more information on these techniques, see the mobile developer tools article.